twilio/twilio-go/rest/insights/v1/docs/ConferencesParticipantsApi.md

-Fetch a specific Conference Participant Summary.
+Get a specific Conference Participant Summary for a Conference.

 ### Path Parameters